javascript-tutorial/en.javascript.info/5-network/11-websocket/article.md

 - `Origin` -- the origin of the client page, e.g. `https://javascript.info`.
 WebSocket objects are cross-origin by nature.
 There are no special headers or other limitations.
 Old servers are unable to handle WebSocket anyway, so there are no compatibility issues.
 But the `Origin` header is important, as it allows the server to decide whether or not to talk WebSocket with this website.
 - `Connection: Upgrade` -- signals that the client would like to change the protocol.
 - `Upgrade: websocket` -- the requested protocol is "websocket".
-- `Sec-WebSocket-Key` -- a random browser-generated key for security.
+- `Sec-WebSocket-Key` -- a random browser-generated key, used to ensure that the server supports WebSocket protocol.
+It's random to prevent proxies from caching any following communication.
 - `Sec-WebSocket-Version` -- WebSocket protocol version, 13 is the current one.

 ```smart header="WebSocket handshake can't be emulated"